Femoral neck fracture: Diagnosis, treatment and late complications

 Not only fractures of the femoral neck have drastic impacts on the life of the patient: injuries to the soft tissue such as cartilage, ligaments and the labrum of the hip concerned can drastically limit the quality of life for many years.

 Falling onto the hip can cause the cartilage in the hip joint to tear.
 The increased friction in the joint causes excessive cartilage wear and later on osteoarthritis of the hip.
 Traditional diagnostic X-rays do not detect cartilage injuries.
 Only modern procedures such as hip arthroscopy and MRI, allow the orthopaedic specialist to detect injury to the cartilage and the joint surface.

 Early mobilisation is particularly important in the aftercare of femoral neck fractures.
 It's important for the patient to quickly regain independence.
 With the support of experienced physiotherapists, Gelenk-Klinik patients will therefore already sit on the edge of the bed and be mobilised the first day after surgery.

 If the patient is fit, they can even walk their first steps.
 Here we distinguish between partial and full weight bearing, depending on the type of surgery.
-For young patients receiving osteosynthetic treatment we typically recommend partial weight bearing for up to six weeks.
-In addition, exercises for thromboprophylaxis, to stimulate the metabolism and to maintain muscles are important for healing.
+For young patients receiving osteosynthetic treatment, we typically recommend partial weight-bearing for up to six weeks.
+In addition, exercises for thromboprophylaxis to stimulate metabolism and maintain muscles are important for healing.